amshancodes/scoring-cvs/README.md

-# Resume Evaluation System - v1.0
+# Candidate Evaluation Tool - v1.0

-A powerful AI-powered system for evaluating candidate resumes using OpenAI's GPT models, available both as a command-line tool and a Streamlit web application.
+An internal AI-powered system for evaluating candidate resumes using OpenAI's GPT models, available both as a command-line tool and a Streamlit web application.

 ## Features